tkarv/chatgpt_camera_calibration/README.md

 struggled to render a grid on the defined plane.
 That's the point where I gave up.

+# Why?

+Wanted to find out how well ChatGPT does at a problem that is relatively common in computer vision.

+# Conclusions

+It performed well enough at generating the boilerplate code, especially the OpenGL parts, which is something that I have to refresh my memory every time I set it up.

+As such it looks very useful for getting started on writing such an application, and indeed might save many hours especially if working in a language that you're not used to.

+However it struggles with the coordinate transformations required to do proper 3D rendering on top of the 2D texture.
+Still, a great starting point to fix the issues and build on top of.

+# Future work

+Need to look through the code and see what it missed at each state.
+Especially curious if the grid rendering issue is because of 1. calibration going wrong,
+2. coordinate transformation issue, 3. a rendering issue, or 4. something else.

 # Attempts

 ## `1_calib.py`